Leo2660/random_movie/README.md

 * If chosen file is a directory, search for the actual video file in that directory
 * show movie duration
-* find movie info on imdv (duration, score, metascore)
+* find movie info on IMDB (duration, score, metascore)
 * show output on dialogue window and not on console